Any questions?

 You will be starting on a reduced teaching timetable, which means that you will have more time to plan your workload, mark and give feedback, and observe other teachers.
 Your teaching timetable will increase over the year, and by the end of your ITT year you can expect to be on an 80% teaching timetable.

 Future Teaching Scholars is supported by 13 Regional Training Centres across England.
 If you are working in a school closer to one of these RTCs, we will connect you with the RTC Coordinator and you will complete your Initial Teacher Training here instead.
-If you are considering moving area, please let the Employment Coordinator, Kate Wastie, know as soon as possible so that she can put you in touch with your new RTC Coordinator and answer any further questions you might have.
+If you are considering moving area, please let the Employment Coordinator, Max Jones, know as soon as possible so that she can put you in touch with your new RTC Coordinator and answer any further questions you might have.

 All schools interested in employing a Scholar must complete an application to do so.
 This process allows us to check that the school you are teaching in for your ITT year can provide a supportive and positive environment for you to train in.
 We work closely with the RTCs and your Employer School to make sure that everything goes smoothly during your ITT year.
 Schools that are interested in employing a Scholar share information including their most recent Ofsted inspection report, that is then sent to the nearest RTC that will consider and either approve or reject their application to become an Employer School.